“I would rather die than let my kid eat Cup-a-Soup.” ~Gwyneth Paltrow

 The IDGAF mom is the one who can’t even commit to the long term implications of a bumper sticker, let alone a parenting philosophy.

-She’s the one who sometimes feels like she’s got all her shit together and then other times isn’t so sure, because she can’t find her shit.
+She’s the one who sometimes feels like she’s got her shit together and other times, get’s stuck in her sports bra.

 The mom who roots for other mom’s, (except that bitch from the La Leche support group….I never let go of a valid grudge), because she knows that parenting isn’t actually a competition.